Josh Gray (rugby union, born 2001): Club career

-Gray signed a season-long loan to Jersey Reds for the 2022-2023 season.
+Gray signed a season-long loan to Jersey Reds for the 2022–2023 season who went on to win the RFU Championship league.

 International career

 Gray was selected for an England U18 development camp in November 2018 and subsequently selected in the 2019 U18 Six Nations squad playing in five matches.
 Gray was selected for an England Men U20s development camp. and subsequently selected in the England Rugby U20s Elite Player Squad for the 2020 Six Nations and the World Rugby 2020 Championship in Italy.
 He played in two matches in the Six Nations. before both the U20s Six Nations and World Rugby U20s Championship were cancelled due to COVID-19.

 In February 2020, Gray was invited to train with the senior England squad along with six other U20s at the Lensbury and the open training session at Twickenham Stadium.

 Gray played three times in the England U20's 2021 Grand Slam win in the U20s Six Nations in Cardiff.